lucasm3ndales/lucasm3ndales/README.md

-Hi everyone!!!
-I'm Lucas and this is my profile ==>
+Hi everyone👋 I'm Lucas Mendes and this is my profile ==>

 🇧🇷 I'm brazilian
-☕ My favorite drink is coffee
-📚 I study at UFSM - Systems of internet
+📚 I'm studying at UFSM - Internet systems
-🕶️ My hobbies are games, series, coffee and guitar
+🕶️ My hoobies are: games, guitar, series, food and meet people ☕ Coffee is the best drink of the earth